hendrikschilling/FASP/README.md

 ### Human Input

-Human input was (appart from starting prepared commands and file operations) limited to 4 hours.<br>
+Human input was (apart from starting prepared commands and file operations) limited to 4 hours.<br>
 The time was used to create 243 annotations, the detailed process is described later in this document (compare step 4.4 Annotation).<br>
 The time split is appoximately (minutes):